The compensation limits on Tribunal awards will increase from 1 February 2011. The key changes are set out below.

-The changes will take effect on 1 February 2009 and will be applicable to redundancies and dismissals taking effect on or after that date.
+The changes will take effect on 1 February 2011 and will be applicable to dismissals taking effect on or after that date.

 It is important for employers to note that if an employee:

-- is paid in lieu of notice, in most cases the effective date of termination (“EDT”) will be the actual date of termination.
-However, for the purpose of calculating a basic award the EDT is the actual date plus the amount of statutory notice applicable to the employee (ie 1 week per year of employment up to a maximum of 12 weeks).
-If the statutory notice would take the EDT to or beyond 1 February 2009, then the new basic award will apply.
+is paid in lieu of notice the effective date of termination (“EDT”) is the actual date plus the amount of statutory notice applicable to the employee (ie 1 week per year of employment up to a maximum of 12 weeks).
+If the statutory notice would take the EDT to or beyond 1 February 2011, then the new limits will apply.